amir-asadi-s/DataScience/Kaggle/House-Prices-Advanced-Regression-Techniques-main/README.md

 # Home Price Prediction

 This project aims to predict house prices using various regression models.
-The dataset used for this analysis is sourced from [source].
+The dataset used for this analysis is sourced from [source](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques).

 ## Project Structure